 In-Cabin Tricks for Traveling with a Dog on a Plane

 5. Line the carrier with potty training pads.

-Sara Redding Ochoa, DVM, a small animal and exotic veterinarian at Whitehouse Veterinary Hospital in Whitehouse, Texas, has another trick to prevent potty accidents while flying with a dog.
+Dr. Sara Ochoa, DVM, a veterinarian at Animal Hospital of West Monroe in West Monroe, Louisiana and the co-founder of How To Pets, has another trick to prevent potty accidents while flying with a dog.